springernature/frontend-package-manager/README.md

 The configuration files should take the same format as the default configuration, and can also add the following options:

 #### prefix

-Package names can specify a prefix that namespaces them within NPM based on where within the Springer Nature ecosystem they originate.
+Package names can specify a prefix that namespaces them within NPM, based on which toolkit they live within.

-For example all Springer Nature packages published via the [frontend-global-toolkit](https://github.com/springernature/frontend-global-toolkit) use the prefix `global`, they will appear on NPM as `@springernature/global-name-of-component`
+For example all Springer Nature packages published via the global toolkit use the prefix `global`, they will appear on NPM as `@springernature/global-name-of-component`

 #### folders

 A folders object can be added to the config.
 This contains keys that map to any folder names that are allowed within a package, with their value being an array of allowed file extensions within that folder.

 If the `folders` key is present then these folders are the only ones allowed (but are optional).
 The folders can contain any number of sub-folders with no restriction on naming, but the file extensions within these sub-folders must match the array.